Starlink Roam vs Residential: Costs, Speeds, and Who Should Choose Each Plan

 What Is Starlink Roam?

-Starlink Roam is a fresh generation of the company’s LEO satellite technology that expands the options for internet access worldwide.
-It is under the larger umbrella of Starlink’s Personal division, whose other subcategories are Residential and Boat internet access.
+Starlink Roam is a new generation of the company’s LEO satellite technology that expands internet access options worldwide.
+It is under the larger umbrella of Starlink’s Personal division, whose other subcategories are Residential and Priority internet access.

-Roaming Speeds: Depending on where you are, you may experience slower speeds with Starlink Roam than Starlink Residential, as speeds are specific to your geographic location.
+Roaming Speeds: Depending on where you are, you may experience slower speeds with Starlink Roam than with Starlink Residential, as speeds are location-specific.
 You’re more likely to experience the lower end of that spectrum in connectivity dead zones and extremely rural areas.
 Even so, that range is plenty to perform most everyday online activities that you already do at home.

 Starlink Roam offers immense flexibility compared to Starlink Residential.
-You can upgrade your service immediately, pack up your equipment and watch Netflix in a tent under the stars the same night.
-You also have the flexibility to cancel your Starlink Roam subscription at any time.
+You can upgrade your service immediately, pack up your equipment, and watch Netflix in a tent under the stars the same night.
 For example, if you’re traveling around in an RV over the summertime, you can pay between $50 and $165 per month for Starlink Roam and take internet access wherever you go.

 Why Would Starlink Roam Be Right for Me?

 - You live in an RV.
-If you primarily live in an RV throughout the year and move with the seasons, Starlink Roam guarantees that you will always have quality internet access, independent of what the newest RV park offers.
+If you primarily live in an RV year-round and move with the seasons, Starlink Roam guarantees you will always have reliable internet access, regardless of what the newest RV park offers.

 - You plan seasonal trips on the road.
-Starlink Roam is ideal if you have a flexible schedule and want to turn on and off your internet service.
+Starlink Roam is ideal if you have a flexible schedule and want to turn your internet service on and off.
 For example, if you live an RV lifestyle only a couple of months out of the year but return to a home base, your Starlink service can be paused accordingly when your trip ends.
-The start-up costs can be pricey, but that flexibility may be worth it.
+The start-up costs can be pricey, but that flexibility is worth it.

 - You drive internationally and work.
 Starlink Roam offers both Mobile Regional and Global plans, which cover either an entire continent or any country, respectively.
 Let’s say that you want to drive to Baja, California, for a few months out of the year.
-The $165 per month Starlink Roam Mobile Regional plan can give you peace of mind that you already have an internet plan and don’t need to set up a temporary solution for a continental trip.
-If you want to drive further south to Panama and beyond, the $400 per month Mobile Global plan has you covered.
+The $50-per-month Starlink Roam 100 GB plan gives you peace of mind that you already have an internet plan and don’t need to set up a temporary solution for a continental trip.

 - You work in an extremely rural area that requires internet access.
 Many parts of the country are simply internet and cell service deserts, but people like emergency responders and police officers still need to communicate.
 Starlink Roam may be a steep investment for a larger team, but it can solve this internet connectivity problem on the go.